mohammedhamza1/pr-review-ollama-ai/README.md

 - 📊 Summary statistics for each review session
 - 🔄 Deduplication of similar comments
 - 🎨 Beautiful, formatted PR comments with severity levels
+- 💬 Interactive conversations with AI in comment threads

 ## Installation